Father-Focused, Family-First,

 If you did not sign an ROP when the child was born, but you and the child’s mother agree that you’re the biological father, you can both sign and file the form now.
 This will give you a chance to request visitation or custody of your child.
 An experienced Minneapolis paternity lawyer for men will assist with any paperwork you must complete and file with the court before you seek custody, so call The Legal Dad to get started on your paternity case.

-What If the Parents Disagree on Paternity of the Child?
+What If the Parents Disagree on the Paternity of the Child?

-Only a legal parent can consent to test the child’s DNA.
-So, if you’re not legally recognized as the father, you will need the consent of the child’s mother to get a test done.
-If she agrees, you can initiate this process outside of court.
-Once you get the results, you can use them in your child custody or child support case.
+Only a legal parent can consent to DNA testing.
+If you’re not legally recognized as the father, you’ll need the mother’s consent.
+If she agrees, you can proceed with testing outside of court and use the results in child custody or support matters.

 What Can a Minneapolis Paternity Lawyer for Men Do for Your Case?

-When you hire us for your legal case, we’ll consider your circumstances and your reason for proving paternity before advising you on your next steps.
-Whether you want to prove you’re the father so you can seek custody or need to prove that you’re not the father in a child support case, our experience with the Minnesota legal system will help your case go smoothly.
-If you’re ready to get peace of mind when it comes to your rights as a father, call our Minneapolis law office at 612-712-3405 for a free initial consultation with a skilled, passionate lawyer for men.
+If you’re ready to get peace of mind when it comes to your rights as a father, call our Minneapolis law office at 612-712-3405 for a initial consultation with a skilled, passionate lawyer for men.